Glossary of Terms

 Auto Transport, Auto Shipping, Auto Moving – The process of physically relocating a vehicle from one place to another on a conveyance such as an auto carrier.
 [See Full Definition of Auto Transport]

-Auto Transport / Auto Shipping Company – A firm that specializes in providing auto transport.
+Auto Transport Company – A business that specializes in providing transportation for vehicles.
 (See Auto Transport, Auto Shipping, Auto Moving) To be a legal operating transporter, the company must be licensed and bonded.
-Nearly all auto transport companies operate as brokers.
+Nearly all auto transport companies operate as brokers or carriers.
 See “Auto Transport Broker”

 Auto Transport Broker – Works within the auto transport company to find auto carriers available to relocate vehicles.
 Brokers provide trucking companies with vehicles to move.
 [See Full Definition of an Auto Transport Broker]